The Yummy Life

 VOILA!
 You've got a cheese bowl.
 Remove it from the bowl mold, and you're ready to make another one.

 OOPS ALERT!
 Below is a photo of the first cheese bowl I made using poor quality parchment paper that stuck to the cheese.
 I was able to tear off most of the paper; but as the cheese hardened, it became difficult to get all of the paper off.
-This is why I recommend the Reynolds parchment paper.
-I reused the same piece for 6 cheese bowls, and it released easily every time.
+This is why I recommend Reynolds or Wilton parchment paper.
+I reused the same Reynolds piece for 6 cheese bowls, and it released easily every time.
 There are likely other brands that would work fine, too; but Reynolds and Wilton are tried-and-true brands.
 Don't use wax paper--it will stick.

 IMG_4825.jpg